BittieTasks/BittieTasks/legal/terms-of-service.md

 - Maintain basic safety standards and background check requirements

 ### Platform Disclaimers
-TaskParent DOES NOT:
+TaskParent operates as a marketplace platform only and DOES NOT:
 - Employ Task Providers (they are independent contractors operating their own businesses)
-- Control, supervise, or dictate how tasks are performed
+- Control, supervise, or dictate HOW tasks are performed (providers set their own methods)
+- Set work schedules, hours, or provide equipment or tools
 - Guarantee the quality, safety, legality, or results of any services
 - Provide insurance coverage for task-related incidents, property damage, or personal injury
 - Assume liability for disputes between users
 - Permit or facilitate any childcare services
 - Act as an employment agency, childcare agency, or service provider

+**Independent Contractor Relationship**: Task Providers are independent business operators who:
+- Set their own rates and availability
+- Use their own methods and tools to complete tasks
+- May work for multiple platforms or clients
+- Are responsible for their own taxes, insurance, and business expenses
+- Have the right to refuse any task without penalty

 **IMPORTANT DISCLAIMERS:**
 - ALL SERVICES PROVIDED "AS-IS" WITHOUT WARRANTIES